 Luminogenic substrates bring the advantages of bioluminescence to the enzymology researcher studying the absorption, distribution, metabolism or excretion of molecules.
-Our selection of bioluminescent enzyme substrates for proteases and metabolic enzymes such as CYPs, MAO and Pgp provide powerful tools for ADME-tox screens.
+Our selection of bioluminescent enzyme substrates for proteases and metabolic enzymes such as CYPs and MAO provide powerful tools for ADME-tox screens.

 Shop ADME-Tox Assays